Published May 11, 2023

 Of course, to talk about humanity in this episode, we must first start with Hugh.
-Hugh is the beating heart of this episode, anchored by a lovely performance from Jonathan del Arco, who returns to the Trek universe in Star Trek: Picard.
+He is the beating heart of this episode, anchored by a lovely performance from Jonathan del Arco, who returns to the Star Trek universe in Star Trek: Picard.
 Unlike the terrifying Borg that kidnapped and tortured Picard and threaten the universe, Hugh poses no threat.
 He’s injured when he’s brought on board by an insistent Dr. Crusher, and though he gives an attempt at the “Resistance is futile” schtick, he eventually grows curious about human behavior displayed by those around him.

 Hugh: Are you ever lonely?